ciroanni/screen-grabbing-utility/README.md

 # PDS project 2023
 ## Rust code for a screen grabbing utility capable of acquiring what is currently shown in a display, post-process it and make it available in one or more formats.

+v1.0.9:you can now have a delay.

-:bangbang:v1.0.8:correction of the bug of the screenshot in the drag and drop feature
+:bangbang:v1.0.8:correction of the bug of the screenshot in the drag and drop feature.

 v1.0.7: Animation for the click and drag motion added and screen issue fixed.